otterworks/movesense_flutter/README.md

 ## dependencies

-This plugin wraps the [movesense-mobile-lib][1] from Suunto.
+This plugin wraps the [movesense-mobile-lib][lib] from Suunto.
 It uses `mdslib-...-release.aar` for Android, and will use `libmds.a` for iOS.

-These pre-built release libraries are available in the Suunto repository on [bitbucket][1], and subject to the license in that repository.
+The compiled release libraries are available in the Suunto repository on [bitbucket][lib], and subject to the license in that repository.

 This also means you need to include the dependencies of the mobile lib.
 The plugin should mostly take care of that, but for release builds and for apps